bestwebsoft/user-role-wordpress-plugin/readme.txt

 * NEW : Css-style was added for Internet Explorer 10.

 == Upgrade Notice ==

+= V1.4.6 =
+We updated all functionality for wordpress 4.1.1.
+BWS plugins section is updated.

 = V1.4.5 =
 We updated all functionality for wordpress 4.1.